On this page, observations of various kinds will appear that are related to big history teaching, as well as to big history

 In other words, no other conclusion seems possible other than that virtually

-all specific trajectories and outcomes, large and small, are unique and highly improbable.
-They are very unlikely to be replicated
+all specific sequences and outcomes, large and small, are unique and highly improbable.
+They are very unlikely to be replicated exactly

 This conclusion raises a few important questions.

-observations, to what extent has the current probability theory based on chance and statistics focused on outcomes while perhaps neglecting
+to what extent has the current probability theory based on chance and statistics focused on outcomes while perhaps neglecting the

-the probability of a certain specific trajectory (because it does not seem to matter at first sight)?
+probability of a certain specific sequence (because it does not seem to matter at first sight)?

-answer to this question.
+good answer to this question.
 A short exploration on the Internet has not yet yielded any clear answers.
-But it may well be that the theory
+But it may well be that the

-of stochastic processes deals with this problem.
-Especially modeling complex processes such as weather forecasts would include such
+theory of stochastic processes deals with this problem.
+Especially modeling complex processes such as weather forecasts would include

-approaches.
+such approaches.
 Yet I am not aware of a generalized formalized approach.
-This is a question that specialists in probability theory may
+This is a question that specialists in probability theory

-2. What could be gained by developing a probability theory that combines specific trajectories with outcomes?
+2. What could be gained by developing a probability theory that combines specific sequences with outcomes?